gpdowney/lightweightLSAT/pages/reason/conditionals.md

 {% endcapture %}
 {% include details.html %}

-## How you use your Diagram changes depending on the question Species.
+## How you use your Diagram changes depending on the question type.

 ### JUSTIFY Questions {#justifydiagram}